CHAPTER FOUR (Draft)

 Early in the twenty-first century the American people have splintered into fragments, divided by identity politics and inflexible ideologies.
 Those citizens who defend the time-honored American tradition of pluralism and inclusive politics have found themselves sidelined by the noisy clamor of bitter hostility.
 It has seemed to many that rational debate is no longer possible.

-What is it, after all, that has made America great?
+What is it, after all, do we suppose has made America great?

 Many would argue that it is the Constitution that has made this country what it is.
-Certainly, the Constitution provides a firm but supple backbone for a vibrant and creative people.
+Certainly, the Constitution provides a firm and supple backbone for a vibrant, combative, and creative people.
 Others point to the strength of diversity we discussed in Chapter Three.
 We are, above all, a nation of immigrants.
 I would suggest that it is the American people, with all our varied experience and perspectives that make us what we are.

 Our strengths and successes have come with qualities that include determination, diligence, ambition.
 The Founders gave us a framework in which to apply these virtues and make them effective.